MartSpeed/codingbyanthony-react/README.md

 ## Abstraction
 <p>
     Hide details and show essentials. simple, predictable, manageable.
 Smaller more manageable pieces of code.
-Helps you split the complexity your software into manageable parts.
+Helps you split the complexity of your software into manageable parts.
 </p>

 ## Inheritance